CharkPep/yami/README.md

 # Yami - Yet another monkey interpreter
 Interpreter for **monkey language** described in [Interpreter in Go](https://interpreterbook.com) by Thorsten Ball.
-Some features were added as monkey does not have essential features like cycles, any assignments, imports etc.
+Some features were added as monkey does not have essential features like assignments etc.
 ## Example

 ```monkey